jphaupt/phisquared/_introcompphys/intro.md

 ## Resources
 In the main page you will see a list of sources/references.
 These are nice if you want to learn more or if what I wrote doesn't make sense.

-To learn install Python, I recommend using an [Anaconda](https://docs.anaconda.com/anaconda/install/) installation.
+To install Python, I recommend using an [Anaconda](https://docs.anaconda.com/anaconda/install/) installation.

 To code, you could just use a notepad and a terminal, but it would probably be easier if you use a simple IDE like [Spyder](https://www.spyder-ide.org/) (comes with Anaconda).
 I also really like [Visual Studio Code](https://code.visualstudio.com/), though it requires more configuring as it is more general purpose.[^3]